 We only accept students from the two high-quality UK foundation courses described below.
 These are specialised courses for overseas students whose home qualifications are not usually accepted for study at UK universities.

 The University Preparatory Certificate for Science and Engineering is a high quality foundation programme.
-Our standard minimum offer is 80% or above, with 80% in Maths and 80% in Biology, Chemistry or Physics.
+Our standard minimum requirement is 80% or above overall, with 80% in Maths and 80% in Biology, Chemistry or Physics.